MENU

 After its creation in 1999, Action on Access won the contract to deliver the National Coordination Team for Widening Participation (incorporating the National Disability Team) for the Higher Education Funding Council for England (HEFCE) and for the Department for Employment and Learning, Northern Ireland.

-In its early years Action on Access influenced and supported many special projects: working alongside HEFCE and the Northern Ireland Department to develop and improve P4P; Excellence Challenge; Excellence in the Cities; and the highly successful, high profile Aimhigher programme.
+In its early years Action on Access influenced and supported many special projects: working alongside the Learning and Skills Council on HE in FE and integration of WP across the sectors; working with HEFCE and the Northern Ireland Department together to develop and improve P4P; Excellence Challenge; Excellence in the Cities; and the highly successful, high profile Aimhigher programme.
+The work on HE in FE in Action on Access’ 2000 -2011 phase was part-funded by the LSC, with the LSC’s Higher Education team and secondee Paul Smith leading on this part of our work; and resulting in important joint working and the production of a number of joint reports.

 Evaluation projects